 Install Varnish Cache on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Install the Apache webserver.

 For this part, we will be assuming that you have already installed Apache on your server and have it running properly.
 If not write this command in your terminal:

 Step 3.
 Installing Varnish on Ubuntu 18.04 LTS.

 Install Varnish using apt-get command:

 After the installation is finished, start and enable varnish.service using the systemctl command:

 Step 4.
 Configuring Varnish Cache on Ubuntu 18.04 Bionic Beaver.

-Varnish is automatically configured to server content over port 80 and fetch contents from Apache on port 8080, we need to update Apache to serve content over port 8080:
+The varnish is automatically configured to serve content over port 80 and fetch contents from Apache on port 8080, we need to update Apache to serve content over port 8080: